hueblerw/CavemanWorld/README.md

 # CavemanWorld
 Synopsis:  Caveman World Generator generates dynamic random worlds, whose tiles evolve in response to changes in world conditions such as climate, environmental engineering, population stresses, and over-consumption of resources.
+Most Civilization style games have more or less static world environments.
+This is very much not the case in the real world.
+There are many civilizations that have decayed due to changes in climate or using up their resources.
+(Think of the early stone-age settlements in the middle east or Easter Island or the Anasazi as examples).
+This tries to create a game board that models some of the impacts various factors can have to change the environment in which people live.

 [Link To A Demonstration Video](https://www.youtube.com/watch?v=TcAmKIIaUvo&t=62s)